 Professor Richard Kerley, Queen Margaret University

-Richard Kerley is honorary Professor of Management at Queen Margaret University, and Chair of the Centre for Scottish Public Policy.
+Richard Kerley is honorary Professor of Management at Queen Margaret University, and Co-Chair of the Centre for Scottish Public Policy.

 He was previously at the University of Edinburgh and the Scottish Local Authorities Management Centre, University of Strathclyde.
 He has also been a visiting scholar at Yale University.
 He is a visiting professor at ITM Mumbai and EASB Singapore.
 Before entering academic life, Richard worked in advertising; hospitality and in prison education.
 Richard was a councillor in the City of Edinburgh for 8 years and chaired two major committees.

 In 2000 he chaired a government committee on 'Renewing Local Democracy'; the recommendations of which were legislated for in the Local Governance Act of 2004.
 He is currently the academic advisor to the CoSLA Strengthening Local Democracy Commission.

 Amy Dalrymple, Co-Chair, CSPP & Head of Policy, Alzheimer Scotland

 As Alzheimer Scotland’s head of policy, Amy is responsible for driving the strategic development of Alzheimer Scotland’s public policy activities.
 She has fifteen years' experience in policy development and implementation, project management and public affairs in the public, private and voluntary sectors.